CERTCC/CERT-Guide-to-CVD/docs/howto/preparation/why_coordinate.md

     > The new report published today looks into the expectations of both industry and the Member States in relation to
     > the NIS2’s objective.
 It also analyses the related legal, collaborative, technical challenges arising from such
     > initiatives.

-    attack frequency increase with vulnerability disclosure?
-An empirical analysis," *Information Systems Frontiers,* vol. 8, no.
-    5, pp. 350-362, 2006.